San Francisco COVID-19 (Coronavirus) Travel Alerts

 - Clear protective barriers at points of face-to-face interaction, such as information booths and ticket counters.

-Effective April 1, all flights using the International Terminal will depart from Boarding Area G. Boarding Area A (Gates A1 – A15) will be closed & all flights in the International Terminal will depart from Boarding Area G (Gates G1 – G14).
+Effective Sept.
+1, all flights using the International Terminal will depart from Boarding Area G and Boarding Area A (Gates A1 – A15).
+Boarding Area A, closed since April 1st, is reopening to accommodate returning international service

 SFTA Muni Updates (as of Apr.
 6)